How it Works

 There is already a completely rational scientific explanation on how it works too.
 Daith Piercing stimulates the Vagus Nerve and Vagus Nerve Stimulation is already used to treat migraines and epilepsy.

 10% of women and 5% of men have migraines.
 Fortunately most sufferers have infrequent attacks, but they can take 2-3 days to settle when they do hit.
 However for many they can be very disabling, with the next attack just around the corner.
 Most migraineurs live with their headaches, suffering in silence because they believe little can be done.

-Dr Chris Blatchley, founder of the London Migraine Clinic, and Tracy Perkins, a very experienced piercer for over 20 years, are pleased to be the first specialist medical clinic to ensure the piercing is made in exactly the right position and under the medical conditions.
+Dr Chris Blatchley, founder of the London Migraine Clinic, and Stephen Stratton, a very experienced piercer for over 20 years, are pleased to be the first specialist medical clinic to ensure the piercing is made in exactly the right position and under the medical conditions.

 Daith Piercing has been shown to work for many people.
 Our ongoing research at the London Migraine Clinic indicates that most people have an excellent response so that over 80% are extremely happy, and report a reduction in both frequency and severity of their migraines as well as large drop in the amount of Triptans and painkillers they need to take.
 About 20% find their migraines disappear completely but about 15% find the piercing has little or no effect.
 For those who find that the response has not been sufficient Dr Blatchley offers an in-depth medical assessment for no extra charge, where further preventative treatments can be discussed.